 My life changed on Monday 7th October 2013.

-I’m Hayley Reohorn.
-I’m now 41 and from the age of 18 I have been stuck in a tunnel of fear, anxiety and stress.
+I’m Hayley.
+I’m now 41 and from the age of 18 I had been stuck in a tunnel of fear, anxiety and stress.

 I became anorexic at the age of 16 and by the time I was in my late teens, early twenties I was living like a hermit, I would go to work then come straight home and stay there.
 Going out with friends was a no go.
 I would always cancel an hour before meeting up making up any excuse as to why I couldn’t meet them.
 Phoning a friend became fearful and I would stress all day knowing I was to make that call just for a catch up.